scaleway/docs-content/docs/CONTRIBUTING.md

 1. Clone the `docs-content` repository by following the [cloning procedure](#cloning-the-project) below.

-2. Make sure you have identified the [type of content](https://github.com/scaleway/docs-content#what-is-the-scaleway-documentation-platform) that you want to write (e.g. tutorial, API/CLI documentation, reference content or troubleshooting).
+2. Make sure you have identified the [type of content](https://github.com/scaleway/docs-content#what-is-the-scaleway-documentation-platform) that you want to write (e.g. tutorial, API/CLI documentation, additional content or troubleshooting).

 3. Create your branch.
 All branch names must comply with the following naming convention: `[source]-[action]-[product]`.